mascah/cookiecutter-turbo-django/docs/4-guides/type-safe-api-integration.rst

 Type-Safe API Integration
 =========================

-This guide explains how to achieve end-to-end type safety between your Django REST API and React frontend using OpenAPI code generation.
-When you change a serializer field in Django, TypeScript will immediately flag any frontend code that needs to be updated.
+Achieve end-to-end type safety between your Django REST API and React frontend using OpenAPI code generation.
+When you change a serializer field in Django, TypeScript immediately flags any frontend code that needs updating.

 Overview
 --------